Hello Guys, took a bit long, but as I said here is the 2nd part of web application pen-testing methodology.

-Before going for client-side vulnerabilities.
-I would like to give a short description of how a browser works!
+Before going for client-side vulnerabilities, I would like to describe how a browser works briefly!

 So basically whats the definition of a web browser?